ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/Solutions_and_Visualization.md

 |99a4788cb24856965c36a24e339b6058  |cama_mesa_banho      |480          |3.90          |
 |389d119b48cf3043d311335e499d9c6b  |ferramentas_jardim   |389          |4.11          |
 |368c6c730842d78016ad823897a372db  |ferramentas_jardim   |388          |3.92          |

+The analysis reveals the top 5 most-reviewed products on the Olist platform, highlighting their popularity and customer satisfaction levels.
+The most reviewed product, from the **moveis_decoracao** (furniture and decor) category, received **524 reviews** with an average rating of **4.02**.
+Products in the **ferramentas_jardim** (garden tools) category dominate the list with three entries, having reviews ranging from **388 to 484** and average ratings between **3.92 and 4.11**.
+One product from the **cama_mesa_banho** (bed, bath, and table) category also appears, with **480 reviews** and a **3.90 average rating**.
+This data suggests that these product types not only have high customer engagement but also maintain relatively favorable customer satisfaction.

 ## Tableau Visualization
 ![Dashboard](https://github.com/ShaikhBorhanUddin/Brazilian_E_Commerce_Project/blob/main/Images/1122.png?raw=true)

 # Q12: Identify Orders with the Lowest Ratings and Longest Delivery Time

+This analysis helps Olist identify problematic orders by highlighting those with **lowest customer ratings** and **longest delivery times**, offering critical insights into **operational inefficiencies, logistics issues, and poor customer experiences**, which can then be targeted for service improvement and customer retention strategies.

 ## Solution
 ```SQL
 SELECT